Boards of Canada: Early years (1986–1994)

-Brothers Michael Sandison (born 1 June 1970) and Marcus Eoin (born Marcus Eoin Sandison, 21 July 1971) were brought up in Cullen, Moray on the north east coast of Scotland.

-From 1979 to 1980 they lived in the Canadian city of Calgary while their father, who worked in construction, took part in the project to build the Saddledome.
-Both brothers attended the University of Edinburgh, where Michael studied music and Marcus studied artificial intelligence, though Marcus dropped out before completing his degree.
+The brothers Mike Sandison (born Michael Peter Sandison, 14 July 1971) and Marcus Eoin (born Marcus Eoin Sandison, 27 May 1973) were brought up in Cullen, Moray, on the northeast coast of Scotland.
+From 1979 to 1980, they lived in Calgary, Canada, while their father, who worked in construction, took part in the project to build the Saddledome.
+They attended the University of Edinburgh, where Michael studied music and Marcus studied artificial intelligence.
+Marcus dropped out before completing his degree.
+The duo did not reveal that they were brothers until a 2005 interview with Pitchfork, as they had wanted to avoid comparisons with another electronic sibling duo, Orbital.

 Growing up in a musical family, the brothers first played instruments at a young age.
 They experimented with recording techniques from around the age of 10, using tape machines to layer cut-up samples of found sounds over compositions of their own.
 In their teens they participated in a number of amateur bands.
 However, it was not until 1986 when Marcus was invited to join Mike's band that Boards of Canada was born.
-The band's name was inspired by the National Film Board of Canada (NFB), the government agency whose award winning documentary films and animation they had watched as children.
-Their first known release was Catalog 3, in 1987 on cassette tape, on the brothers' own label, Music70, while Boards of Canada was still a band (it was later repressed in 1997 on Compact Disc on the same label).
+The band's name was inspired by the National Film Board of Canada (NFB), the government agency whose award-winning documentary films and animation they had watched as children.

+Their first known release was Catalog 3, in 1987 on cassette tape, on the brothers' own label, Music70, while Boards of Canada was still a band (it was later re-pressed in 1997 on CD on the same label).
 By 1989, the band had been reduced to Mike and Marcus, and they released Acid Memories in the same year.
-Both albums have only been heard by the band's friends and family, except for a 24 second excerpt of "Duffy", released on the EHX website in the late 1990s.
+Both albums have only been heard by the band's friends and family, except for a 24-second excerpt of "Duffy", released on the EHX website in the late 1990s.
 Acid Memories is the only early album the brothers have mentioned in interviews.
 Later, in the early 1990s, the band had a number of collaborations and the band put on small shows among the Hexagon Sun collective, along with the releases of albums Play By Numbers and Hooper Bay, both in 1994, which, similarly to Acid Memories, were only released to friends and family and had sub-1 minute excerpts of two songs ("Wouldn't You Like To Be Free" from Play By Numbers and "Circle" from Hooper Bay) released from both albums on the EHX website.

+The duo self-financed the limited release of the Twoism EP in 1995.
+After a copy was sent to Sean Booth of Autechre, Booth suggested contacting Skam Records, leading to the release of Hi Scores in 1996 on the label.
+In the same year of the release of Hi Scores, the duo released Boc Maxima through Music70 with limited distribution.